Coordinating Council on Access and Mobility

 What's New

-- In July 2025, the CCAM updated the CCAM Multisector Partner Directory, which now includes over 100 national partner organizations relevant to CCAM.
+- The CCAM updated the CCAM Multisector Partner Directory, which now includes over 100 national partner organizations relevant to CCAM.
 The directory provides a comprehensive view of stakeholders across transportation, health, housing, and other sectors.
 Each listing includes a description, CCAM association, and focus areas, making it easier for CCAM Members and partners to find and coordinate cross-sector partnerships.

-- In May 2025, the CCAM updated the CCAM Program Inventory, which identifies 132 federal programs that may provide funding for human services transportation for individuals with disabilities, older adults, and individuals of low income.
+- The CCAM updated the CCAM Program Inventory, which identifies more than 130 federal programs that may provide funding for human services transportation for individuals with disabilities, older adults, and individuals of low income.
 The updated program inventory includes detailed program information, such as Assistance Listing Numbers (formerly Catalog of Federal Domestic Assistance (CFDA)), statutory references, types of recipients and beneficiaries, and eligible transportation activities.
 Alongside the Program Inventory, CCAM developed the Federal Fund Braiding Guide, which defines federal fund braiding for local match and provides guidance to potential grantees and CCAM agency program managers on acceptable arrangements for transportation-related projects.

 Overview